artikcloud/artikcloud-cloudconnector-sdk/template/README.md

 ### Tips

 * Using custom parameters in your Cloud Connector Groovy code improves the flexibility of your code.
 Please refer to [About custom parameters](https://developer.artik.cloud/documentation/connect-the-data/using-cloud-connectors.html#about-custom-parameters) to learn about custom parameters and how to use them.
 Per the doc, you add custom parameters to the CUSTOM PARAMETERS table in the Connector Code tab in the Developer Portal.
-When performing unit and integration testing locally, your Groovy code cannot access custom parameters since the table is not accessbile locally.
-In order to pass the testing, you edit src/main/groovy/com/sample/cfg.json.
+When performing unit and integration testing locally, your Groovy code cannot access custom parameters since the table is not accessible locally.
+In order to pass the testing, you edit src/main/groovy/cloudconnector/cfg.json.
 Specifically, add all custom parameters in CUSTOM PARAMETERS table to `parameters` JSON object in cfg.json as follows:

 ```
 {